Statistical Patterns of Theory Uncertainties: Outlook

 At this stage one might be tempted to turn the argument around and speculate what can be learned from the pull distributions about the expected size of NLO predictions.
 The first problem in applying Fig.~\ref{fig:apulls} to completely new processes is that they might have a physics reason for large higher-order corrections.
 Even if that is not the case, our method is based on a sample of independent inclusive processes.
 Even if we assume a stochastic pattern, it does not provide predictions for individual new processes.
 The only way we could justify such a prediction would be through the same equivalence class, \ie a physics argument based on the known properties of a given process.

-While we do not advocate to use the pull distribution as a theory nuisance parameter, an estimation of theory uncertainties based on the scale variation of reference processes shows a very significant improvement over the current scheme for the processes that we have considered.
+While we do not advocate to use the pull distribution as a theory nuisance parameter, an estimation of theory uncertainties based on the scale variation of reference processes shows a very significant improvement over the current scheme for the reasonably inclusive processes that we have considered at a $pp$ collider with $\sqrt{s} \sim 14$~TeV.
 The implementation of a range of predictions in terms of nuisance parameters is fairly straightforward for a profile likelihood, but would need to be better understood for Bayesian marginalization.
-Moreover, our reference process method should be further tested with regard to higher orders in perturbation theory.
+Moreover, our reference process method is studied only for inclusive cross-sections and further studies are needed at the differential distributions in relevant observables.
+Differential cross-sections often contain multiple energy scales and it would be interesting to test whether the proposed method would continue to be useful for them.
+In addition, it would need to be tested with regard to higher orders in perturbation theory.
 A similar study at higher orders in perturbation theory may inform us about methods to find more such patterns.